Project-MONAI/tutorials/generative/3d_ldm/README.md

 #### [3.1 3D Autoencoder Training](./train_autoencoder.py)

-The network configuration is in [./config/config_train_32g.json](./config/config_train_32g.json) for 32G GPU and [./config/config_train_16g.json](./config/config_train_16g.json) for 16G GPU.
+The network configuration files are located in [./config/config_train_32g.json](./config/config_train_32g.json) for 32G GPU and [./config/config_train_16g.json](./config/config_train_16g.json) for 16G GPU.
-You may play with the hyper-parameters in these configuration files based on your needs.
+You can modify the hyperparameters in these files to suit your requirements.

-The training python script resamples the brain images into the voxel spacing defined in `"spacing"` in the configuration files.
-Here we have `"spacing": [1.1, 1.1, 1.1]`, indicating the images are resampled to 1.1x1.1x1.1 mm.
-If you have GPU with larger memory, you may consider changing it to `"spacing": [1.0, 1.0, 1.0]`.
+The training script resamples the brain images based on the voxel spacing specified in the `"spacing"` field of the configuration files.
+For instance, `"spacing": [1.1, 1.1, 1.1]` resamples the images to a resolution of 1.1x1.1x1.1 mm.
+If you have a GPU with larger memory, you may consider changing the `"spacing"` field to `"spacing": [1.0, 1.0, 1.0]`.

-The training python script uses batch size and patch size defined in the configuration files.
-If you have a different GPU memory size, please change `"batch_size"` and `"patch_size"` in `"autoencoder_train"` to fit the GPU you use. `"patch_size"` needs to be divisible by 4.
+The training script uses the batch size and patch size defined in the configuration files.
+If you have a different GPU memory size, you should adjust the `"batch_size"` and `"patch_size"` parameters in the `"autoencoder_train"` to match your GPU.
+Note that the `"patch_size"` needs to be divisible by 4.

 Before you start training, please set the path in [./config/environment.json](./config/environment.json).